-There isn't anything fancy about blade grinders.
-They have a spinning blade attached to a motor, and are popular for chopping coffee beans, spices, seeds and nuts -- although most reviewers say that except in fairly small batches, nuts can be a bit of a heavy job.
+There isn't anything fancy about blade grinders -- they have a spinning blade attached to a motor.
+This type of grinder is popular for chopping coffee beans, spices, seeds and nuts -- although most reviewers say that except in fairly small batches, nuts can be a bit of a heavy job.
 Most blade coffee grinders are small, inexpensive, easy to use and are fine for drip coffee drinkers -- or those who just need a grinder for other tasks.
 Most specialty coffee drinkers prefer burr coffee grinders.
 Some people prefer a manual burr coffee mill, because they're very affordable and yet effective.
 Espresso drinkers may want to look at a dedicated coffee grinder for espresso, since it's the most challenging grind, experts say.
 All of these types of coffee grinders are discussed elsewhere in this report.

 If you're looking for a simple and dependable blade grinder, you can't go wrong with the Krups F203 Electric Spice and Coffee Grinder (Est. $20).
-It has thousands of reviews at Amazon.com where it's the #1 Best Seller in Coffee Grinders.
-It also gets hundreds of reviews at other retail websites and the overwhelming majority of comments are very positive.
+It has thousands of reviews at Amazon.com, as well as hundreds of reviews at other retail websites, and the overwhelming majority of comments are very positive.
 Some of these reviews go back more than a decade, and many owners have come back to update their reviews to say their Krups grinder is still going strong 5, 10 or 12 years later, making this little grinder an amazing value.

-Its simple operation is another reason owners love the Krups F203 grinder.
+Its simple operation is another reason why owners love the Krups F203 grinder.
 Just push a button, they say, and it starts grinding.
-Let the button go to stop.
-You do need to check the consistency of the grind every now and again because it doesn't have any presets for, say, coarse or fine grounds.
+Let up on the button to stop.
+You do need to check the consistency of the grind every now and again because the Krups doesn't have any presets for, say, coarse or fine grounds.
 However, users say the learning curve is very slight and you'll quickly develop an intuition for when you have the grind you desire.
 Most of the poor reviews we see, and there aren't many of those, are from people who bought this for specialty grinds, such as espresso.
-Blade machines simply aren't suitable for that type of grind; they're for drip coffee makers or other purposes.
+Blade grinders simply aren't suitable for that type of grind; they're best for grinding beans for drip coffee makers or other purposes.

 There are very few professional tests on blade coffee grinders, but the Capresso Cool Grind (Est. $25) is the top finisher in one that we spotted.
 Editors say its design and capacity are excellent, but ease of cleaning does not rate as highly.
 Owners agree with the experts' assessment, saying the Capresso Cool Grind does a good job, but it's hard to get the grounds out of the container dome after grinding.
 Still, like the Proctor Silex, the Capresso has built-in cord storage, and it has a larger capacity than either the Proctor Silex or the Krups grinders.
 It also features technology to keep heat from building up when grinding, something that coffee experts say can negatively affect the taste of the grind.
 It does get good reviews overall from coffee drinkers, even a few who say it competes very well with their burr grinders.